 11. Girls & Guys are not stupid and snobbish

-In the first place, there are many guys that moved to Warsaw because of a woman.
-To be honest i think that the most of the guys moved to Warsaw because of a woman (please correct me if i am wrong).
+In the first place, many guys moved to Warsaw because of a woman.
+To be honest I think that most of the guys moved to Warsaw because of a woman (please correct me if I am wrong).

 The rest came to study or work, but deeply in their mind is always a female presence.
 Why not?
 Guys want to meet girls and girls want to meet guys, not always but it is fact.

-Certainly, a girl talking to you and smiling to you in the street doesn't mean that she want to sleep with you.
-But if she want, i am sure she will make sure you understand about this.
+Certainly, a girl talking to you and smiling to you in the street doesn't mean that she wants to sleep with you.
+But if she wants, I am sure she will make sure you understand this.
 Same with most of the guys.

 In conclusion, the rumor is true.
 You can easily meet girls here but let's clear that is not always so easy to sleep with them.
 It might be easier for a girl to sleep with a guy.
-Well this is everywhere easier, specially in Cyprus and other Mediteranean countries.
+Well, this is everywhere easier, especially in Cyprus and other Mediterranean countries.

-Ladies, i haven't forget about you.
-You know how many handsome guys are around?
+Ladies, I haven't forgotten about you.
+Do you know how many handsome guys are around?
 You can't imagine.

 12. It's easy to meet other people